 - c. wait 2 to 3 minutes for the CO2 to stabilize: - d. insert the probe of a calibrated combustion analyzer into the combustion analysis probe "H" of Figures 12-8, 12-10 or 12-12 and take a flue gas sample; - e. compare the CO2 reading with the high fire range given in Figure 14-7, making sure to use the range for the gas type in use.
-If the CO2 reading is outside the specified range, it must be adjusted operating on the "E" screw of Figure 15-3 of the gas valve closer to the burner unit in fire.
-Use a 2.5mm Allen Wrench to turn the screw (clockwise to reduce the CO2 level, counter-clockwise to increase the CO2 level) in small increments and wait for the CO2 to stabilize to prevent overshooting the desired value: - f. when CO2 level match the value of Figure 14-7, seal screw "E" (Figure 15-3) with red paint or nail polish to discourage tampering. - g. set value of parameter $\vec{c} \vec{c} \vec{c} \vec{l}$ to

-L LL.
-The Burner 1 (Master) will now run for 20 minutes at low fire input;

-- h. wait 2 to 3 minutes for the CO2 to stabilize; - i. compare the CO2 reading with the low fire range given in Figure 14-7, making sure to use the range for the gas type in use.
-The CO2 reading must be inside the specified range; If not, STOP the heater and call the Factory service department (see phone number on the last cover page).

-- CAUTION The CO2 reading, at low fire, could be affected by the natural draught of the chimney (negative pressure inside the chimney).
-If this is the case, take the CO2 reading removing the correspondent flue gas sensor (item "30" of figures 3-4 or 3-7) - I. set parameter $\vec{c} \vec{c} \vec{l} \vec{l}$ to " $\vec{l} \vec{l} \vec{l} \vec{l}$ ", to return the Burner 1 (MASTER) to its normal running mode.

-6. check the CO2 value on the other burner follow steps as described in sections (a through I) taking in consideration that for the Burner 2
+If the CO2 reading is outside the specified range, it must be adjusted operating on the "E" screw of Figure 15-1 of the gas valve closer to the burner unit in fire.
+Use a 2.5mm Allen Wrench to turn the screw (clockwise to reduce the CO2 level, counter-clockwise to increase the CO2 level) in small increments and wait for the CO2 to stabilize to prevent overshooting the desired value: - f. when CO2 level match the value of Figure 14-7, seal screw "E" (Figure 15-1) with red paint or nail polish to discourage tampering. - g. set value of parameter LLL to LLL.
+The Burner 1 (Master) will now run for 20 minutes at low fire input; - h. wait 2 to 3 minutes for the CO2 to stabilize; - i. compare the CO2 reading with the low fire range given in Figure 14-7, making sure to use the range for the gas type in use.
+The CO2 reading must be inside the specified range; If not, STOP the heater and call the Factory service department (see phone number on the last cover page). - CAUTION!!!
+The CO2 reading, at low fire, could be affected by the natural draught of the chimney (negative pressure inside the chimney).
+If this is the case, take the CO2 reading removing the correspondent flue gas sensor (item "30" of figures 3-4 or 3-7) - I. set parameter L'L' I to "L'FF", to return the Burner 1 (MASTER) to its normal running mode. - check the CO2 value on the other burner follow steps as described in sections (a through I) taking in

-- 7. turn off the main power to the appliance; - 8. close the combustion analisys probe "H" of Figures 12-8, 12-10 or 12-12 with a suitable cap in accordance with the vent pipe manufacturers' instruction.
+- consideration that for the Burner 2 you have to use parameter 2212: - 7. turn off the main power to the appliance; - close the combustion analisys probe "H" of Figures 12-8, 12-10 or 12-12 with a suitable cap in accordance with the vent pipe manufacturers' instruction.

-Once the cap "L" of Figures 12-8, 12-10 or 12-12 is right in place, with the heater at high fire, check that it is absent from leakage and is mechanically fixed.
+Conce the cap "L" of Figures 12-8, 12-10 or 12-12 is right in place, with the heater at high fire, check that it is absent from leakage and is mechanically fixed.
 Improper cap fixing can result in excessive levels of carbon monoxide which can cause severe personal injury or death!